MicrosoftDocs/architecture-center/docs/guide/architecture-styles/web-queue-worker-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/web-queue-worker.vsdx) of this architecture.*

-- The front end is implemented as an Azure App Service web app, and the worker is implemented as an Azure Functions app.
+- The front end is implemented as an [Azure App Service](/azure/app-service/overview) web app, and the worker is implemented as an [Azure Functions](/azure/azure-functions/functions-overview) app.
 The web app and the function app are both associated with an App Service plan that provides the VM instances.

-- You can use either Azure Service Bus or Azure Storage queues for the message queue.
+- You can use either [Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview) or [Azure Storage queues](/azure/storage/queues/storage-queues-introduction) for the message queue.
 (The diagram shows an Azure Storage queue.)

-- Azure Cache for Redis stores session state and other data that needs low latency access.
+- [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) stores session state and other data that needs low latency access.

-- Azure CDN is used to cache static content such as images, CSS, or HTML.
+- [Azure CDN](/azure/cdn/cdn-overview) is used to cache static content such as images, CSS, or HTML.

 - For storage, choose the storage technologies that best fit the needs of the application.
 You might use multiple storage technologies (polyglot persistence).
-To illustrate this idea, the diagram shows Azure SQL Database and Azure Cosmos DB.
+To illustrate this idea, the diagram shows [Azure SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) and [Azure Cosmos DB](/azure/cosmos-db/introduction).

-For more information, see [App Service web application reference architecture][scalable-web-app].
+For more information, see the [App Service web application reference architecture][scalable-web-app] and how to [build message-driven business applications with NServiceBus and Azure Service Bus](/azure/service-bus-messaging/build-message-driven-apps-nservicebus).

 ### Other considerations